Phuket Travel Guide

 3. Cruise Phang Nga Bay

 Lined by limestone cliffs, collapsed caves, and archaeological sites, these glorious emerald-green waters form a delightful bay.
 It’s also where the James Bond movie The Man with the Golden Gun was filmed.
-Day trips can be had from anywhere on the island and cost 3,500 THB.
+Day trips can be had from anywhere on the island.

 4. Visit the gibbons

 Run by volunteers and financed by donations, the Gibbon Rehabilitation Center rescues gibbons from captivity.
 There is no touching, but visitors can watch them from a viewing platform.
 On your two-hour visit, you’ll learn about gibbons.
-A visit costs 4,000 THB and you must book in advance.
+You must book in advance.

 5. Tour the Similan Islands

 Just 84 kilometers (52 miles) northwest of Phuket are the Similan Islands.
 It’s one of the few places in Thailand with environmental protection.
 Only two (#4 and #8) of the nine islands are publicly accessible.
-The preserve is open to visitors from October 15-May 15 and costs 500 THB to enter.
+The preserve is open to visitors from October 15 to May 15.
+Day trips typically include snorkeling and lunch.

 Other Things to See and Do in Phuket